ZimbiX/pathfinder-elm/README.md

 ### Todo

+- Read game id from URL hash
+- Generate UUID to identify the game on init - if not provided in URL
+- Generate UUID to identify the user, and store in local storage - only when missing
+- Resume as the right player upon a page reload
+- Allow two players to draw their maze simultaneously on each device
 - Display text for whose turn it is to do what
-- Allow two players to draw their maze simultaneously on each device
-- Resume as the right player upon a page reload - some form of login?
-    + Generate UUID to identify the user, and store in local storage - only when missing
 - Instantly replay game history upon page reload part-way through a game (no animation), but preserve how receiving an event from the opponent applies it as normal interaction (with animation)
 - Disable local interaction while it's the opponent's move
-- Generate UUID to identify the game on init - if not provided in URL
 - Read game id from URL
 - Display link for sharing with a friend to play against
 - Refactor to provide an event for the popup dismiss button